AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 ### Message chat

-Message chat allows users to communicate with each other in real time.
+The message chat allows users to communicate with each other in real time.
 This is usually carried out in the form of a one-to-one or group chat.

 ![Group chat](../../assets/images/group_chat.png)